 What is a “trusted contact person?”

-A “trusted contact person” is a person that you authorize your brokerage firm to contact in limited circumstances, such as if your broker has trouble reaching you or has a reasonable belief that your account may be exposed to possible financial exploitation.
-A trusted contact person must be age 18 or older.
+A “trusted contact person” is like an emergency contact — a person you authorize your brokerage firm to contact in limited circumstances, such as if your investment professional has trouble reaching you or has a reasonable belief that your account might be exposed to possible financial exploitation.

 Why would you add a “trusted contact person” to your brokerage account?